Online Nutrition Consultation

 Step 5: Follow-Up and Ongoing Support

 Meaningful dietary change takes time, and ongoing support significantly improves outcomes.
 I recommend follow-up sessions (typically 30 minutes) at intervals that suit your needs — commonly every two to four weeks.
 During follow-ups, we review your progress, address any challenges, adjust the plan as needed, and set new goals.
 Some clients benefit from a structured programme over several weeks, while others prefer occasional check-ins.
 I tailor the level of support to what works best for you.
-Visit the \2 for details on consultation packages.
+Visit the Services page for details on consultation packages.

 My Approach to Online Nutritional Care